 The most extensive and powerful robot control system on the planet

-FORTH and ROBOFORTH are organized as a linked list of words known as the dictionary.
-Together with each word in the dictionary is its definition, which is usually in terms of words lower down in the dictionary except for 'primitives' at the bottom, which are coded in machine language.
-There are 300 - 400 words in ROBOFORTH available to the user.
-Programming in FORTH and ROBOFORTH consists of entering new words into the dictionary whose definitions are in terms of words already defined.
+Forth and Roboforth are organized as a linked list of words known as the dictionary.
+Together with each word in the dictionary is its definition, which is usually in terms of simpler words lower down just like a regular dictionary.
+There are over 500 words in Roboforth available to the user but you typically only need a small vocabulary for any particular application.
+Programming in Forth and Roboforth consists of creating new words into the dictionary whose definitions are in terms of words already defined.
 New words may include data e.g. positional information about the robot.
-Data (or arguments) are passed between words on a stack.
-Machine code may be included; these also have dictionary entries.
-For those familiar with FORTH the dictionary structure is designed on the original indirect address pattern.
-Programming is with text files not block files. more information
+Values (or arguments) are passed between words on a stack.

 Any given position of the arm may be specified as coordinates relative to a central position for the arm known as the HOME position.
-In ROBOFORTH II these coordinates are in terms of the movement required by the motors of the arm to reach that position i.e. number of motor 'bits' counted from the HOME position.
-Alternatively they may be expressed in millimetres in Cartesian X,Y,Z coordinates.
+In ROBOFORTH these coordinates are in terms of the movement required by the motors of the arm to reach that position i.e. number of motor 'bits' counted from the HOME position.
+More usually they are expressed in millimeters in Cartesian X,Y,Z coordinates.
 To teach the robot you first move the arm to the required position using any of the means provided and secondly record the coordinates of that position.
+This record has a header which is another entry in the dictionary.
 When replayed the arm moves from one position to the next in turn (point-to-point programming).
-Each position is a list of values plus flags to indicate what kind of data it is e.g. Cartesian coordinates, absolute or relative coordinates, name of any object in that position etc. The robot can also learn positions itself, for example by searching or by computing a target position or by modifying a taught path to suit a new requirement.
+Motion through these points can be smooth and optionally at constant velocity.
+The gripper and other connected devices may also be operated or told when to operate in the program.

-The gripper must also be operated and learned as two separate operations.
-Similarly any activity may be tested in immediate mode or 'compiled' into the definition of a new word.
+Any activity may be tested in immediate mode or included in the definition of a new word of your own choosing.
 Error conditions can be re-programmed so, for example you can determine what the robot does and what happens to the associated equipment in the event of the stop button being pressed or in the event of a stall because of jammed product.
-These and other features make ROBOFORTH II the most powerful robot control system in existence.
+These and other features make ROBOFORTH the most powerful robot control system in existence.
+Under development for 3 decades it is vast yet is still the easiest robot language to get started with and to accomplish any robot task whether simple or complex.

 Moving the robot and teaching the robot are two separate operations.